RugbyZug/ML-Handson-Datasphere/01_Assets/03-activate-codespace.md

 2. Click **Code**, then click **Codespaces** and then the link under *on current branch*, probably called "Create codespace on main"
 3. A codespace for the repository will open up, on the left you'll find you file, forked in the step before, now available and ready to execute.
 4. On the file explorer on the left open >  exercises > LucerneElectricity.csv and download with a right click on the file "Download ..."
-5. Leave the codespace open and switch to [main description (README.md](../README.md) in a new tab where you'll start with exercises.
+5. Keep the codespace open and switch to [main description (README.md](../README.md) in a new tab where you'll start with exercises.

 <br>